 Literacy: Classes providing specific materials and instruction for those with limited English proficiency and reading skills.
 Title I: Provides supplemental instructional services for educationally disadvantaged students under age 21.
 Special Education: Provides appropriate education for offenders with disabilities through the age of 21.
 Youthful Offender Program: Eligible offenders receive life and job skills through the pursuit of post-secondary education while incarcerated and continue through pre-release and parole.
+Library: Provides offenders with library services focusing on their educational, legal and informational needs.
+Each correctional library is comprised of a general collection-modeled on public libraries.
+Each library also maintains a collection of legal resources to provide offender "access to courts," per the U.S. Supreme Court's Bounds v Smith decision.
+Legal reference is free to offenders.
+The primary funding for offender libraries is derived from Canteen funds.
 The Missouri Department of Elementary and Secondary Education certifies all department teachers and administrators.

-The Mandatory Academic Education Statute, Section 207.690.10 Revised Statutes State of Missouri establishes that offenders must earn their GED certificate or exhibit a continuous honest, good faith effort toward academic success to be eligible for parole.
+The Mandatory Academic Education Statute, Section 207.690.10, RSMo establishes that offenders must earn their GED certificate or exhibit a continuous honest, good faith effort toward academic success to be eligible for parole.
 With this added emphasis on education and academic progress, the goal is that 80 percent of students served will show success in one or more areas of reading, math or language during a three-month period.
-Currently, academic education can serve over 8,200 eligible offenders daily and during the past two fiscal years over 2,900 inmates have earned their GED certificates.
+Currently, academic education can serve over 8,200 eligible offenders daily and during the past two fiscal years just under 2,900 inmates have earned their GED certificates.
 Eighty percent of the inmates who take the GED test pass.
 This rate exceeds both the state and national average.
-School based programs include a number of vocational training programs throughout the prison system.
+School based programs include a number of career and technical training programs throughout the prison system.
 These programs include computer repair, automotive repair, business technology, electrical wiring, residential carpentry and plumbing, diesel mechanics and industrial technology, culinary arts and cosmetology, horticulture and certified nurse assistant among others.
 Additionally, school based programs include training for offenders in computer refurbishing and repair and technical literacy.
 This specialized program is delivered in partnership with local community colleges.
-To help ensure that offenders are prepared to work, employability and life skills classes are available.
+To help ensure that offenders are prepared to work, employability skills/life skills (ES/LS) classes are available.
 This program is designed to provide skills vital to success in the work world such as communication, cultural diversity, conflict resolution, personal finance management and knowing how to find and keep a job.
 Work based programs are delivered via apprenticeships and on-the-job training delivered by the Missouri Vocational Enterprises (MVE) and through institutional jobs.
 MVE also provides skilled training programs such as computer-aided drafting and similar software to assist the offender to secure and retain meaningful employment upon release.
 Community based connecting activities are designed to establish partnerships with state and community agencies.
 These activities provide access to services available that may help offenders and their families in the process of social reintegration in a free society.
 Additionally, these initiatives bring the department in contact with individuals from within the community to discuss offender reintegration strategies.
-Missouri Vocational Enterprises Missouri Vocational Enterprises (MVE) is responsible for 25 different industries in 13 correctional institutions throughout the state.
-At any one time MVE employs approximately 1,500 inmates who provide a variety of products and services for sale to state agencies, city and county governments, political subdivisions, state employees and not-for-profit organizations.
-MVE's goal is to increase work and training opportunities for inmates.
-Profits generated by MVE sales are used to develop new products and create expanded vocational training opportunities.
-More than 30 MVE jobs now qualify as federally certified apprenticeships by the U.S. Department of Labor.
-One of MVE's most unique industries is the award winning Waste Tire to Energy program.
-Waste Tire to Energy involves Department of Corrections inmates cleaning up illegal tire dumps around the state as identified by the Department of Natural Resources.
-The tires are then shredded by inmates into rubber tire chips, which are then mixed with coal to power the University of Missouri-Columbia's power plant.
-The clearing of the dumps reduces health hazards and prevents fires associated with illegal dumps.
-The mixture of chips and coal recycles waste, burns hotter and cleaner than coal alone thus reducing air pollution and saving the state fuel costs.
-Medical Services By law the department is responsible for the health care of offenders in its custody.
-The Health Services Unit oversees medical care, which has been provided on a contractual basis since December 1, 1992.
-This managed-care system stresses health care education, primary prevention, immediate identification of health problems and early intervention to prevent more debilitating chronic health problems.
-Medical units are located in every correctional center.
-Depending upon institutional size, the level of care ranges from daily, routine medical and dental sick call services to 24-hour care infirmaries.
-Chronic care clinics ensure those with chronic conditions are regularly assessed and provided continuous medical care by licensed nurses and physicians.
-Mental Health When inmates are sentenced to prison mental health needs are accessed during the intake process at the reception and diagnostic centers.
-This consists of a mental health screening and psychological testing to determine if intervention is needed and, if so, what measures should be taken to stabilize the offender's mental illness and assist with institutional adjustment.
-The department works closely with the Department of Mental Health in three key programs designed for treating individuals with severe and persistent mental illness.
-There are 42
+Missouri Vocational Enterprises Missouri Vocational Enterprises (MVE) is responsible for 26 different industries in 15 correctional institutions throughout the state.
+At any